top of page

 Selected for its popularity and accessibility in the target community.

-The radio station assigns one or two presenters to attend and record regular Listener Group meetings.
+The radio station assigns presenters and production staff to attend, record and edit discussions in regular PRG meetings.

-Public or private technical experts (agriculture, veterinary, environment, gender etc.) who provide extension services to the target communities.
+Public or private technical experts (agriculture, environment, gender, business etc.) who provide advisory services to the target communities.

-Their role is to participate in regular Listener Group meetings and to provide input to discussions on agreed topics.
+Their role is to participate in Programme Reference Group meetings, providing input to discussions and answering questions.

 RADIO